Compact Swing Timing

 How it shows up on video

-Compare the distance and shape the hands travel between the load position and contact; a compact swing shows a short, nearly direct path, while a long swing shows a wide loop or a drop-and-sweep pattern that eats up reaction time.
+Compare the distance and shape the hands travel between the load position and contact.
+A compact swing shows a short, nearly direct path.
+At the same time, a long swing shows a wide loop or a drop-and-sweep pattern that eats up reaction time.

 Common mistakes